JacintaAshishie/LITA-_Class_Documentation/README.md

 ### Project Overview
 This project focuses on data cleaning, analysis, and visualization to extract valuable insights from various data sources.
 The primary goal is to provide actionable recommendations based on data-driving findings.

 ### Data Sources
-1. Excel
-2. SQL Databases
-3. Power Bi reports
+The Primary data source of data used here is Text cleaning data.xlsx

+### Tools Used
+- Microsoft Excel for data cleaning, analysis, and visualization
+- SQL - Structure Query Language for quering of data
+- Github for portfolio building
+-  Power BI  for Data Visualization